Microsoft Azure Data Fundamentals Practice Test (DP-900)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the role of a database administrator in Azure SQL Database?
+What is the role of a database administrator (DBA)?

 Looks like that's it!
 You can go back and review your answers or click the button below to grade your test.